thegodone/molds-branch/doc/README.txt

        "scalapack" should be set as "yes" or "no".
        When "scalapack yes", the diagonalizing CIS matrix is carried out with ScaLapack.
-       Default setting is "scalapack" option is "NO".
+       Default setting of "scalapack" option is "NO".
        Note that "scalapack" is supported on FX10 only.

        "sum_charges" is an option to calculate of summation of the mulliken charges and unpaired electron population